krishnanlab/icepop_analysis/README.md

 run/ (working directory for running scripts)
 ```

-All data required to reproduce the analyses are available on [Zenodo](https://doi.org/10.5281/zenodo.19238928).
+All data required to reproduce the analyses are available on [Zenodo](https://zenodo.org/records/19238928).

 We assume all data have been downloaded and extracted under `data/`.

-The `magmaz` directory should be placed under `data/TM_FACS/`.
+The `magmaz` directory need to be placed under `data/TM_FACS/`.

 ## Repository Structure
 - notebook/: Jupyter notebooks used to generate figures and tables in the paper